Azure/CARML-Learn/docs/wiki/Lab 1 - Use CARML to deploy infrastructure.md

 1. Now, you have to run a few commands in succession.
 First, log into your Azure subscription by executing `Connect-AzAccount` and follow the process

 1. Next, you can invoke the deployment itself.
-To do so, execute the following command:
+To do so, you can execute the following command using your own values for everything marked by _`<x>`_:
     ```Powershell
     $inputObject = @{
         DeploymentName     = "CARML-workload-$(-join (Get-Date -Format 'yyyyMMddTHHMMssffffZ')[0..63])"